Drawing Errors Drive 1 in 4 Engineering Changes: Why It Matters for Compliance, Costs, and Contracts

 For Investors:

 - Margins leak every time a drawing-induced ECO hits the system.
-With average ECO costs ranging from $1,000 to $15,000 depending on when the error is discovered, even low-frequency events can stack up fast.
+With ECOs consuming one-third to one-half of engineering capacity and representing 20-50% of tool costs, even low-frequency events can stack up fast.

 Sidebar: Terminology Glossary (for non-engineers)